bazhenov/groovy-shell-server/README.markdown

 	===> 1..10
 	groovy:000>

-You can make alias for simplify your life:
+You can make alias to simplify your life:

 	$ alias groovy-shell='socat -,raw,echo=0,opost'
 	$ groovy-shell TCP:127.0.0.1:6789